Freedat13/Healthcare-Symptom-Checker/README.md

 ⚠️ CRITICAL: The example above uses a placeholder.
 Never commit your actual key to a public repository.
 The included .gitignore file prevents this by ignoring .env.

 ### ▶️ Execution
-1. Run the Python Backend (Terminal 1)
+1. Run the Python Backend (Terminal 1).

 Open your first terminal window, navigate to the project directory, and start the Flask server.
 This runs your API on port 5000.

-python main.py
+python main.py.

 Keep this terminal window open and running.

-2. Run the HTML Frontend (Browser)
+2. Run the HTML Frontend (Browser).

 Open the index.html file in your web browser.

 start index.html